leejoonli/code-every-day/log.md

 ## Thoughts

 Had to look up the mathematics for determining if three sides make up a triangle.
 Pretty simple.
 The other challenge I didn't know how to fix the time complexity issue.

+# Day 136 (7/4/2022)

+## Codewars

+The challenge was to return number of '.' equal to the lengths of each string.

+## Thoughts

+Did not know how to do this in a one line return statement.
+Did the brute force method.
+Split the string, find the lengths of each string with '.', used the string version of the math operator and then returned a string created by a for loop using the length gotten from the algebra.
+Looking at the other solutions, there an eval() method that parses the expression passed and runs python code.
+Cool built in method I didn't know about.